H. Asuman Kiyak Endowed Student Support Fund

 Email the following two documents to email@example.com:

-- A brief letter (250 words maximum) that includes the following:
+- A letter (700 words maximum) that includes the following:

-- A summary of your previous personal or professional involvement with older people and their families, particularly from diverse backgrounds, and how that led you to pursue this certificate program.
+- A summary of your previous personal or professional involvement with older adults and their families, particularly from diverse ethnic and cultural backgrounds; experience in multigenerational homes, work, community, etc.; and how that led you to pursue this certificate program.

-- How you hope to apply the knowledge and skills gained by pursuing the Certificate in Gerontology
+- How you hope to apply professionally the knowledge and skills gained by pursuing the Certificate in Gerontology.

 - A current resume that highlights your experiences (professional, volunteer, internship, personal, etc.) working with older adults, their families and/or caregivers.
 This can be the same resume submitted for your program application.